-The good news is that the electric segment is growing, and in particular the SUV sub-segment.
-Tesla recently released the Model Y and other companies have come to market, including Audi’s E-Tron and Rivian’s R1S.
-The R1S is touting a 7,700-pound towing capacity, which would put it among the top rigs in the SUV segment, but we have yet to see what kind of range it has when towing a travel trailer.
+The good news is that the electric segment is growing, in particular the SUV sub-segment.
+GMC recently released the Hummer EV, which can tow up to 7,500 pounds, and the new Rivian R1S touts a 7,700-pound towing capacity, which would put these among the top tow vehicles in the SUV segment—but we have yet to see what the range is when towing a travel trailer.
 Smaller electric SUVs are also available and can tow lighter-weight trailers, but they’re not designed for towing large RVs.

 Use this guide to help understand the towing capacity range of the SUV you want to use as a tow vehicle.
 Make sure to do more research with specific models’ towing guides to determine which model and trim level have the right combination of payload and features to match your style and budget.